Psychometric Testing: What to Expect

 The following tips can help you complete psychometric tests to your potential:

-- Keep moving through the questions.
+Keep moving through the questions.
 Every question in a psychometric test usually receives the same marks, so allocate equal time.
-If questions on abilities tests are especially challenging, either make educated guesses or skip them and return if time permits.
+If questions on ability tests are especially challenging, either make educated guesses or skip them and return if time permits.

-- Check answers for abilities tests if time permits.
+Check answers for ability tests if time permits.
 Use all your available time and recheck your calculations if possible.

 Psychometric test example questions